 To make an increase you simply make 2 single crochet stitches into the same stitch.
 So once you’ve made your first stitch, insert the hook into the same space and make another stitch:

-Two single crochet stitches in the same stitch:
+Here is the second single crochet stitch in the same stitch:

 In this example we want an even sphere so each round is increased by 6 single crochet (sc) stitches (sts) and each increase (inc) is spaced out by an equal number of stitches.
 The combination of stitches and increases to be repeated are between brackets.
 Here is how the pattern reads: